stephentino/estimate_akm/README.md

 #### estimate_akm/original/code/1B_add_spells.R
 - A subset of jobs in the ROE file in the CEEDD are associated with start/end dates for the job spell.
 However, the start/end dates are only non-missing in the data in the year that the worker separates from the employer.
 This code "fills out" the start/end dates so that each "job-year" in the data with start/end dates available is associated with the start/end date of the spell.

+#### estimate_akm/original/code/2_compare_different_models.R
+- This code tests that the *lfe package* estimates fixed effects models correctly using a subset of the full matched employer-employee data.
+I checked, for example, that the variance decomposition is nearly identical whether fixed effects are "partialled out" or not.
+I also checked that the "two step" procedure for estimating AKM produces nearly identical results as the "one step" procedure (see the discussion above).

 #### estimate_akm/original/code/3_estimate_two_step_akm.R
 - First, this code applies some filters to the data that are required before akm estimation:
     - Restricts the sample to workers and firms observed at least twice